|Title:||Head Women's Swimming & Diving Coach|

 |Title:||Assistant Swimming & Diving Coach|

-Jacki Hirsty recently completed her first season as an assistant coach with the Assumption College women's swimming team in 2012-2013.
+Jacki Hirsty enters her second season as an assistant coach with the Assumption College women's swimming team in 2013-2014.

 Hirsty has competed in Masters competitions throughout the world, holding a number of New England, national and world masters records.
 She has worked as a head coach at a number of swim clubs in Massachusetts and Virginia and has contributed as a writer at Swim Magazine, along with a number of other publications.